alexeyraspopov/flux-guidelines/CoreConcepts.md

 Flux pattern is based on several concepts that make it different from well known [MVC pattern][1].
 These concepts explain the nature of relations between entities and layers in the system.
-Each of them can be efficient in isolation from others, but together they shape the pattern in the way we know it.
+Each of them can be effective in isolation from others, but together they shape the pattern in the way we know it.

 ## Unidirectional data flow

-Each piece of system has one particular and unique piece to get data from and another one to pass data to.
+Each piece of a system has one particular and unique piece to get data from and another one to pass data to.
 There is no intersection between these relations.
 However, the type of relations is different in each particular case.
 Containers _pull_ data from stores, when stores _react_ on actions from the dispatcher.